Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training

 The results of this case study, summarized in Figure~\ref{fig:pop_case_study}, reveal a nuanced dynamic.
 We observe that VirtuosoNet-ISGN delivers a highly competitive performance on this slow, lyrical piece.
 Its multi-dimensional ratings (Figure \ref{fig:pop_radar}) and average rank (Figure~\ref{fig:pop_avg_rank}) are nearly on par with our Pianist Transformer, suggesting that the expressive patterns it learned are well-suited for this particular style of song-like playing.

 However, a crucial distinction emerges from the first-place vote rate (Figure~\ref{fig:pop_first_place}).
 Despite the close average scores, listeners chose Pianist Transformer as the single best performance by a dominant margin.
 This finding highlights a key advantage of our approach.
 While other systems may produce competent or even good performances on stylistically favorable pieces, Pianist Transformer is significantly more likely to generate a truly exceptional rendering that listeners perceive as the definitive best.
-We attribute this superior appeal to the fine-grained nuances and avoidance of subtle AI artifacts learned during large-scale pre-training, which ultimately translates to a more compelling and preferred musical interpretations beyond the fine-tuning domain.
+We attribute this advantage to the fine-grained expressive cues learned during large-scale pre-training, which may help the model produce more natural and preferred musical interpretations beyond the fine-tuning domain.
 Exploring test-time adaptation for personalized or style-specific rendering is an interesting direction for future work~\citep{zhou2026learnability}.

 This case study provides preliminary evidence that Pianist Transformer can generalize to out-of-domain popular music, but the current evaluation remains centered on classical solo piano.
 Since the supervised fine-tuning data mainly consists of classical score-performance pairs, the model may inherit style biases in timing, phrasing, articulation, and tempo fluctuation.
 This may be particularly important for genres with more flexible or genre-specific rhythmic conventions, such as jazz and modern popular music.
 Therefore, more systematic evaluation on pop, jazz, and other modern styles is needed to better characterize the model's cross-genre generalization ability.